bpesquet/pytorch-tutorial/tutorials/fundamentals/README.md

 # Download and load the pretrained model ResNet-18
 resnet = models.resnet18(weights="ResNet18_Weights.DEFAULT")

-# Optional: copy downloaded model to device memory for hardware acceleration
+# Optional: copy downloaded model to device memory for hardware acceleration.
+# Make sure to call input = input.to(device) on any input tensors that you feed to the model
 resnet = resnet.to(device)

 # Save model parameters (recommended way of saving models)